-1. Push and hold the switch at START until the genset starts.
+- Push and hold the switch at START until the genset starts.
 The status indicator light on the switch flashes during preheat and cranking.
 It will come on solid when the starter disconnects, indicating that the genset is running.
-(Depending on how cold it is, preheat can take up to 15 seconds, extending the time that the light blinks.)

-ACAUTION Excessive cranking can overheat and damage the starter motor.
+(Depending on how cold it is, preheat can take up to 15 seconds, extending the time that the light blinks.) - ACAUTION Excessive cranking can overheat and damage the starter motor.
 Do not crank for more than 30 seconds at a time.
-Wait at least 2 minutes before trying again.

-- 2. See Troubleshooting (Page 20) if the genset does not start after several tries. - 3.
+Wait at least 2 minutes before trying again. - 2.
+See Troubleshooting (Page 21) if the genset does not start after several tries. - 3.
 For top performance and engine life, especially in colder weather, let the engine warm up for two minutes before connecting appliances. - 4.
-Monitor the engine gauges if the remote panel is so equipped.
-Normal readings during operation are as follows:
+Check for fuel, exhaust and coolant leaks.
+Stop the genset immediately if there is a fuel, exhaust or coolant leak and have it repaired.